AbdifitahW/abdifitahw/README.md

-Welcome to my DevOps GitHub profile!
+Welcome to my GitHub profile!
 I am a DevOps engineer with experience in automating and optimizing the build, deployment, and management of large-scale systems.

 My primary focus is on implementing CI/CD pipelines to improve the speed and reliability of software delivery, as well as monitoring and optimizing the performance and scalability of production environments.